 We explore light as a tool in classical physics, such as when it can be used to push or pull individual particles (think of where a comet's tail comes from!), or for exploring the dynamics of colloidal particles (such as cells, bacteria, or test spheres), or even light's ability to be used in sensing of very small numbers of particles.

 Of course, there's a world beyond the classical and we also consider light's role in quantum physics, where photons can be used to slow down neutral atoms, in a process known as laser-cooling, or combined with magnetic fields to spatially trap and cool atoms in a magneto-optical trap, where temperatures of about 100 microKelvin are routinely obtained in the lab.
 All of these techniques are crucial in the development of future quantum-based technologies relying on neutral atoms.

-Some of the facilities we have include 2 magneto-optical traps for Rb (one for Rydberg atom generation), four optical nanofibre pulling rigs, microfluidics, several microscopes, numerous tunable lasers from visible to near IR, optical spectrum analysers, vector network analyser, high speed oscilloscopes, wavemeters, optical tweezers, Ti:Saph laser, fs laser, cryostat, clean room with open access, SEM, FIB (dual beam), spatial light modulators, single photon detectors, and so on.
+Some of the facilities we have include 2 magneto-optical traps for Rb (one for Rydberg atom generation), four optical nanofibre pulling rigs, microfluidics, several microscopes, numerous tunable lasers from visible to near IR, optical spectrum analysers, vector network analyser, high speed oscilloscopes, wavemeters, optical tweezers, Ti:Saph laser, fs laser, cryostat, clean room with open access, SEM, FIB (dual beam), spatial light modulators, single photon detectors, etc.

 If you are a student elsewhere and wish to spend a research period of up to 6 months with our group, we'd be happy to consider your application.
 OIST also offers a dedicated research intern programme for BSc or MSc students from Japan or Overseas - details are available at https://groups.oist.jp/grad/research-interns.
 Please email Prof. Nic Chormaic to discuss opportunities.

 Details of our earlier work can be found at http://www.physics.ucc.ie/nicchormaic/Quantum_Optics.html.